pedroamarall/rest-builder/networking/README.md

 1. SFTP to your neighbor's computer with and without an SSH key.

-	1. Type ***ssh 192.168.xxx.xxx*** to SFTP into your neighbor's computer.
+	1. Type ***sftp 192.168.xxx.xxx*** to SFTP into your neighbor's computer.
 You are automatically logged in.

 	1. Type **exit** to log out of your neighbor's computer.

 	1. On your computer, type ***mv ~/.ssh/id_rsa ~/.ssh/bad_name***.

-	1. Type ***ssh 192.168.xxx.xxx*** to SFTP into your neighbor's computer.
+	1. Type ***sftp 192.168.xxx.xxx*** to SFTP into your neighbor's computer.
 You are prompted for a username and password.

 	1. On your computer, type ***mv ~/.ssh/bad_name ~/.ssh/id_rsa***.